InverseWhirlpool/OctofileAndroid/README.md

 - Added support for breakpoint resume
 - Support more types of file sending and receiving

+### v1.0.4

+- Fix the problem that the file cannot be sent due to read and write permissions on Android Q (10)
+- Fix issues caused by blank clipboard

 ### v1.0.3

 - Fix the problem of the repeated download of existing files